-ACU values all academic staff and acknowledges the important contribution they make through their scholarship, service, teaching and research.
-ACU academics are supported by the Learning and Teaching Centre; the Library, Office of Student Success and the other directorates of the University.
+The fundamental premise underpinning the ILAT program is valuing all academic staff and acknowledging the important contribution they make through scholarship, service and teaching.
+A core element of ILAT is to offer a process that supports academic development; including partnering with the faculties. the Learning and Teaching Centre, the Library, the Office of Student Success and the other directorates of the University.

-ACU is a student-centred University where all staff share responsibility for student engagement, retention and success.
-At ACU we pride ourselves on getting to know our students and working to assist them to achieve their academic aspirations, preparing them for the professions they will enter in the future.
+The aim of the ILAT program is to enable academic teachers to prepare for their new roles.
+As a student-centred University all staff share responsibility for student engagement, retention and success.
+ACU prides itself on building positive relationships between staff and students, assisting and working with them to achieve their academic aspirations and preparing them for the professions they will enter upon graduation and in the future.

 - Find appropriate and helpful information to address questions that arise in the natural course of your academic teaching and learning activities through a semester (information includes policy, associated procedural requirements, details of how these procedures are operationalised at ACU, the names and roles of key contacts and support provisions).

 - Direct your efforts and activities in an informed, guided but self-directed way based on an understanding of the requirements of your academic role.

 - Apply an understanding of key principles of good practice that are embedded in ACU policies and procedures to your day to day responsibilities associated with your teaching and learning role.

 - Use LEO and other systems, plus the full range of administrative resources to advance the responsibilities of your teaching and learning role.

 - Collect and collate appropriate resources to build a profile demonstrating excellence in learning and teaching.

 - “I thought this seminar/workshop was well thought out and prepared.
 It was great!
 The presenter was welcoming, knowledgeable.
 She was an engaging as well as a supportive facilitator".